 Brand and employee social media guidelines play a critical role in mitigating reputational risk as they can help you identify logo infringements, respond to customer complaints and address imposter social media accounts in an online space.
 Some common ways to ensure these risks are being identified include:

-- Daily social media monitoring practices by your social media team
+- Daily social media monitoring practices by your social media team using a social listening tool

 - Having an online community management process in place to ensure social media risks are identified early on and addressed immediately.
 A murmur can quickly become a full-blown crisis, so the earlier you catch wind of risky conversations, the better.